jrfnl/clearPHP/rules/no-mixed-loops.md

 ```

-It is recommended to always keep loops's counter separated.
-In case they have an impact on each other, make the change obvious in the body of the loops.
+It is recommended to always keep loop counters separated.
+In case they *need to* have an impact on each other, make the change obvious in the body of the loops.

 ## Rule Details